History of suits: Regency

-In the early 19th century, British dandy Beau Brummell redefined, adapted, and popularized the style of the British court, leading European men to wearing well-cut, tailored clothes, adorned with carefully knotted neckties.
+In the early 19th century, British dandy Beau Brummell redefined, adapted, and popularized the style of the British court in Europe.
+Leading European men began wearing well-cut, tailored suits recognizable today.
 The simplicity of the new clothes and their somber colors contrasted strongly with the extravagant, foppish styles just before.
-Brummell's influence introduced the modern era of men's clothing which now includes the modern suit and necktie.
-Moreover, he introduced a whole new era of grooming and style, including regular (daily) bathing as part of a man's toilette.
-However, paintings of French men from 1794 onwards reveal that Brummel might only have adopted and popularized post-revolutionary French suits, which included tail coat, double-breasted waistcoat and full-length trousers with either Hessian boots or regular-size shoes.
-There is no 18th-century painting of Brummel to establish his innovation.
-The modern suit design seems to be inspired by the utilitarian dressing of hunters and military officers.
-Paintings of the decade 1760 reveal how the modern coat design with lapels emerged.
-It can be seen in the hunting scene with Count Carl Emil Ulrich von Donop as subject by an unknown artist and Frederick William Ernest, Count von Schaumburg-Lippe in Hanoverian Field Marshall uniform painted by Joshua Reynolds.
+Brummell's influence introduced the modern era of men's clothing which now includes the modern suit jacket, full-length pants, and necktie.
+Paintings from the 1760s reveal how the modern coat design with lapels emerged.
+It can be seen in the hunting scene with Count Carl Emil Ulrich von Donop as subject by an unknown artist and William, Count of Schaumburg-Lippe in Hanoverian Field Marshall uniform painted by Joshua Reynolds.

 In this regency period, the predominant upper-class clothing introduced by Brummell for day wear was a tightly fitting, dark coloured tailcoat with non-matching (usually pale) trousers, pale waistcoat, white shirt and cravat and tall boots.